 ready to take on today’s job market.
 Now that’s life-changing.

 Ready to change the world through technology?
 Head over to our Admissons page and hit that big “Apply” button.
 The future is what you will make of it.

 Got questions?
 Don't stress!
-Just ask brooke!
+Just ask jeff!

 Non-Discrimination Policy: It is the policy of Indian Hills Community College not to discriminate on the basis

 of race, color, national origin, sex, disability, age (employment), sexual orientation,